oracle/weblogic-toolkit-ui/documentation/staging/1.3/content/navigate/verrazzano/vz-component.md

 The fields in this pane have similar meaning to the equivalent fields previously described in [Clusters](#clusters); refer to that section for more information.

+#### Domain-Wide Node Selector
+This pane lets you specify the nodes on which to run.

 ### Code View
-The `Code View` displays a shell script for deploying the domain and creating its dependent resources as well as the YAML definition for the Kubernetes custom resource (that is, the Domain resource) and the Model Variables Overrides ConfigMap, if applicable.
+`Code View` displays a shell script for deploying the Verrazzano components for this WebLogic domain into Kubernetes and creating its dependent resources as well as the Component Resource YAML definition and the Model Variables Overrides ConfigMap, if applicable.

 If it is not already selected, then use the `Script Language` drop-down menu to choose the desired scripting language.
 Note